Date of Award

 Data was collected through five semi-structured interviews and subsequently transcribed and analyzed for themes using content analysis.
 Emergent themes included stereotyping related to academic potential, social connections and race; language; spaces/geographies; email and personal networks; recommendations for outreach; importance of involvement/informal support systems; and rationale for not accessing resources.
 The implications of this study call for increased outreach to incoming Latino/a students to raise awareness of resources available to them, a need for multicultural training of faculty to reduce instances of differential treatment and microaggressions in the classroom, and participants’ establishment of alternative or informal support systems when encountering challenges at the university.

 Montgomery, Jonathan, "Latina Undergraduate Students’ Experiences with Resources and Student Organizations at a Predominately White Institution" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1354.